Siege of Louisbourg (1745): Island Battery

 The Island Battery was the most formidable and took the New Englanders six weeks to silence.
 The Island Battery, which had a garrison of 160 men, needed to be defeated before the Royal Navy could enter the harbour.
-On May 26, 100 provincial troops under the command of Samuel Waldo turned the canons of the Royal Battery on the Island Battery and bombarded the battery for days.
+On May 26, 100 provincial troops under the command of Samuel Waldo turned the cannons of the Royal Battery on the Island Battery and bombarded the battery for days.
 On June 6, Captain Brooks led 400 provincial troops against the Island Battery and were repulsed by the French troops.
 The French killed 60 of Brook's soldiers and took 116 prisoner.

 5th failed attack

 Later on June 7, Gorham commanded 650 troops to attack but was forced to retreat.
 The French killed 189 New Englanders in the failed assault.

 On June 9, 100 provincials troops fought 100 French troops and 80 Indians.
 The provincials killed 40 men and took 17 prisoner while suffering six killed and several more wounded.